Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Nested structures

-With Jekyll we can establish every structure of JSON we want, also deeply nested ones.
+With Jekyll we can establish whatever structure of JSON we might want, also deeply nested ones.

 In this case we have to do some more effort to get rid of the trailing comma in the last JSON object code block.